pvhrab/ctest/README.md

 You can uncomment #define USE_MEMMOVE and use move data memory from a array to b with memmove()

-File main.c is C base language code
+File main.c is C base language code\n
 File main.s is assembled code